1Amal/WebDevGitHubProjectTemplate/README.md

 Install all dependencies at once (Recommended):
 `npm install css-loader eslint webpack jest html-webpack-plugin prettier eslint-config-prettier jest --save-dev`

+Install Babel, you will need this if you wish to use Import By default, the current version of Jest will not recognize ES6 import statements.
+In order to be able to use ES6 modules for this project you may follow the Jest instructions for using Babel. https://jestjs.io/docs/en/getting-started#using-babel

+`npm install --save-dev babel-jest @babel/core @babel/preset-env`

 Install dependencies individually (Only required if above fails) `npm install css-loader --save-dev`
 `npm install html-webpack-plugin --save-dev`